The Magnificent Tree

 The Magnificent Tree is the third studio album by the Belgian band Hooverphonic, released on 26 September 2000.
 The cover features the band in front of a tree in the town of Kieldrecht, Belgium.

 Four singles were released from the album: "Mad About You", "Vinegar & Salt", "Out of Sight" and "Jackie Cane".
 The "Vinegar & Salt" and "Out of Sight" singles contain "Green" and "Sunday Morning", respectively, tracks composed for The Magnificent Tree that did not make it onto the final release.
 By November 2002, the album had sold 265,000 copies worldwide, including 85,000 copies in Belgium alone.

 The U.S. release includes the track "Renaissance Affair" as a bonus track, which also originates from their previous album Blue Wonder Power Milk.

 Background

 The album cost 8,000,000 Bef ($170,000) to record, one of the most expensive Belgian albums ever, partly because the first three weeks of recording were thrown away, as the group were apparently heading in the wrong direction.
 The record company hoped to sell 500,000 copies, much more than the 150,000 of the previous two albums (the band just received a gold album for 25,000 copies of "Blue Wonder Power Milk" in Belgium).

 Composition

 "The Magnificent Tree" contains a sample of "Guinnevere" (misspelled as Guinevere) by Crosby, Stills and Nash.
 "Waves" is remarkably similar to "Changes", a 1966 psychedelic pop song by The Association.
-Vinegart & Salt contains a sample of Je Me Repose.
+"Vinegar & Salt" contains a sample of "Je Me Repose."